hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter14.md

 \tilde A = \begin{bmatrix} A-BK&BK \\ 0&A-LC \end{bmatrix}
 $$

-The eigen value of $\tilde A$ are the union of the eigenvalue of $A-BK$ and $A-LC$, it means that we can design controller and observer independently.
+The eigenvalue of $\tilde A$ are the union of the eigenvalue of $A-BK$ and $A-LC$, it means that we can design controller and observer independently.

-## 4. Stablizing Regulator Transfer Matrix
+## 4. Stabilizing Regulator Transfer Matrix

 !!! bug
     missing figure